metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Khalil Herbert is such a beast.
 It's entertaining watching the man shift left and right as he runs past defenders.
 You know, if Nagy can bring over the Greg Roman style of offense and pair Herbert with Fields mobility, you'd have something special there.

 Chicago's defense is playing very well.
 Just sound technique and game-planning.
 Sean Desai has a well-trained unit here.
 Still....the 49ers nailing a huge play on a 3rd and 20 jump-started that offense.
 It's an explosive play that sometimes can't be helped.
 Kudos to the 49ers and their speedy receivers for sparking life back into the offense.

+***

+## Giants @ Chiefs

+Daniel Jones staring at his receiver leads to an interception.
+Football 101, but Jones is still there making silly mistakes.